 - Blog content

 - Social media content

 A blog is a major traffic driver for online business, but the reality is, not 100% of those visitors are your ideal audience.
 The journey map is also key to creating specific content that funnels the correct traffic down the journey.
 You want unlikely buyers or uninterested readers to jump out of the journey (and not move to the next level) because they’re not your ideal audience.

 Awareness attracts a large pool of potential visitors, and the consideration phase weeds out the favorite audience members that are likely to buy.
 What are the ideal content pieces for consideration?

 - Product-focused ebooks

-Awareness and consideration content is just the beginning of the journey – and it is often the first tackle for a startup creating content.
+Awareness and consideration content is just the beginning of the journey and is often the first tackle of strategy content creation.
 After the journey map is constructed and the content pieces mapped accordingly, the next step is to create a content funnel.
 Read more about what a content funnel is and how to create one here.

 Understanding the audience journey is fundamental to the content creation process.
-After journey map completion, a startup is able to target the ideal customer with the appropriate educational content at the time and in the right form.
-They have a clearer understanding of unique pain points and challenges – and they are closer to dance to the rhythm of the customer.
-The closer they become, they become more successful at meeting the goals and expectations of their content marketing strategy.
-An audience journey puts everything into perspective – and it is one of the beginning steps to creating human-centric content.
+After a journey map completion, a business is able to target the ideal customer with the appropriate educational content at the time and in the right form.
+They have a clearer understanding of unique pain points and challenges, and you’re closer to dance to the rhythm of the customer.
+The closer you become, you’re more successful at meeting the goals and expectations of your content marketing strategy.
+An audience journey puts everything into perspective, and it’s one of the beginning steps to creating human-centric content marketing strategy.